kat-scoullos/codingwithkat/README.md

-- 👋 Hi, I’m Katerina Scoullos, aka: @codingwithkat
+- 👋 Hi, I’m Katerina Scoullos
 - 📫 How to reach me: https://www.linkedin.com/in/katerina-scoullos/ or katerinascoullos@gmail.com

 <!---